ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 ### 0.0.29
 * (sbormann) changed parts of the code to be backward-compatible to older browsers like ie 11.
-* (sbormann) Now its possible to define a value list for a data point under .native.states which will have a greater priority than a value list under .common.states.
+* (sbormann) Now it is possible to define a value list for a data point under .native.states which will have a greater priority than a value list under `.common.states`.
-* (sbormann) Updated dependency for axios to 0.0.19 to fix a scurity issue.
+* (sbormann) Updated dependency for axios to 0.0.19 to fix a security issue.

 ### 0.0.28
 * (sbormann) Added datapoint POWER to switch, fan and light.